Bullard Restaurant (Portland, OR)

 Han Oak (Portland, OR)

 From an early age, Peter Cho developed an intuitive grasp of cooking from his Korean immigrant mother.
-Peter, a native Oregonian, cut his teeth at New York City’s Spotted Pig before taking over as Executive Chef at its sister restaurant, The Breslin.
-In 2016, Cho opened Han Oak in his home, a prix-fixe Korean-American restaurant merging classic Korean flavors with local ingredients and inventive western techniques.
-In its debut year Han Oak has garnered Best New Restaurant recognitions from James Beard Foundation, Eater, Thrillist, GQ and Peter was named as one of Food & Wine Magazine‘s 2017 “Best New Chefs.”
+Peter, a native Oregonian, cut his teeth in New York City for 10 years before opening Han Oak in his live/work space in 2016.
+A casual Korean-American restaurant merging classic Korean flavors with local ingredients and inventive western techniques.
+In its debut year Han Oak has garnered Best New Restaurant recognitions from James Beard Foundation, Eater National, GQ, Esquire, and Peter was named as one of Food & Wine Magazine‘s 2017 “Best New Chefs.”
+And in 2019, Peter was named a Finalist for the James Beard Foundation’s, Best Chef: Northwest.